shaoyucherish/Project3/README.md

   paramChannelName <- "lifestyle"
 }
 channel <- paste("data_channel_is_", paramChannelName, sep = "")
-#Merge the weekdays columns as one single column.
+#Merge the weekday columns as one single column.
 news <- newsData %>%
   filter(.data[[channel]] == 1) %>%
   select(url, starts_with("weekday_is_")) %>%